ministryofjustice/nvvs-devops/architecture-decision-record/002-use-cloud-platform-to-host-dhcp-dns.md

-2. Use Cloud Platform for hosting
+2. Use Cloud Platform to host DHCP and DNS
 Date: 2020-05-22

 ## Status